 Find some like-minded people who share the same view on photography as you so you can learn together and share tips and techniques.
 Go on a day trip and set a mini-brief, then feedback on the results.

 Take a lot of photos.
 Digital has made this easy so there is no excuse.
 Look at photographs you like, then try and replicate the ideas behind them.
 You can’t take photos from behind a computer.
 If they don’t work out, take more.

 Learn from mistakes.
 The first roll of film I ever took after picking up a camera was blank.
 That was also the last.
 Making mistakes is how you learn.

 Attend some workshops.
 Either a day or weekend with a pro-photographer to hone your skills and offer worthwhile critique.
 Even ones on darkroom techniques will help ‘round out’ your photography knowledge.

-Buy some books on photographic theory and art history – This will help you understand and consider photography a lot more (see The Library).
+Buy some books on photographic theory and art history – This will help you understand and consider the ‘why’ of photography a lot more (see The Library).

 Emerse yourself in photography.
 Read everything and anything.
 Seek out new photographers, new practices, new theories.
 Extend this into other artistic areas such as painting and sculpture.
 Don’t limit yourself from learning and understanding.

 Practice taking photos.
 This seems a strange concept for photographers, but you should practice a lot.
 Try new things and experiment.
 If you see something and don’t know how it’s done, figure it out yourself.
 You may find a new way of doing things along the way.
 Just asking how it’s done isn’t learning.